Let me button up your coat one more time

 I wrote this poem a few days before I realised I would be turning the same age to the day (15,293 days) as my father was when he married my mother and they planted our family tree.
 I find myself more and more like him every day and it is a privilege, an honour, to walk in the light of such a great man and finally, finally, understand.
 This photograph of my father and my daughter was taken around 13 years ago, just before we moved to Syria.

-*Maya is my inspired and inspiring daughter.
-Her name appears frequently in these pages, as she is not only my greatest love, but also my muse and my teacher.
+*Maya is my inspired and inspiring child.
+Their name appears frequently in these pages, as they are not only my greatest love, but also my muse and my teacher.